Maximum intercuspation

 In dentistry, maximum intercuspation refers to the occlusal position of the mandible in which the cusps of the teeth of both arches fully interpose themselves with the cusps of the teeth of the opposing arch.
 This position used to be referred to as centric occlusion.

 This is an important jaw position, as it defines both the anterior-posterior and lateral relationships of the mandible and the maxilla, as well as the superior-inferior relationship known as the vertical dimension of occlusion.
-These are important considerations when evaluating a patient orthodontically, as well as restoring them prosthodontically.
+These are important considerations in orthodontic treatment as well as for dental prostheses and their design and use.